Skilling Tasks

 - Enable support for sensitivity labels

-- Publish sensitivity labels
+- Publish labels

-- Configure auto labeling
+- Configure auto-labeling

 Task 1 – Enable support for sensitivity labels in SharePoint and OneDrive